The pension system in Croatia is a combined public/private system, based on a three-pillar scheme:

 Who has a right to pension insurance?

-Foreign researchers working in Croatia have a right to the pension insurance in Croatia.
+Foreign researchers working in Croatia have a right to pension insurance in Croatia.
 Registration to the Croatian Pension Insurance Institute is the same as the application procedure for employees who are Croatian citizens.

 Pension insurance registration